oh-gnues/Numerical-Analysis/README.md

-# Numerical-Analysis
+# Numerical Analysis
-[MAT3008] 2019-2 'Numerical Analysis' Course at Hanyang University, ERICA
+* [MAT3008] 2019-2 'Numerical Analysis' Course at Hanyang University, ERICA
+* A repository for labs (fortran)